-Source: Derived from Statistics Canada Census Program, and BC Stats Custom PRRD Population Projections will be needed for this period of time.
-However, looking forward to the 2020-2025 period, by a population projections, it is anticipated there will be household growth and a need for additional dwelling units, which are distributed fairly equally across the different unit sizes.
+Source: Derived from Statistics Canada Census Program, and BC Stats Custom PRRD Population Projections

+Table 10 provides an estimate of unit sizes required for 2016 to 2020 and 2020 to 2025 based on projected household growth.
+Based on the population projections for 2016-2020, it is expected that no new housing units will be needed for this period of time.
+However, looking forward to the 2020-2025 period, based on population projections, it is anticipated there will be household growth and a need for additional dwelling units, which are distributed fairly equally across the different unit sizes.